Ancient Wonders of Sicily

 We fly home from Catania.

 Our morning is spent at the temple and theatre of ancient Segesta.
-The iconic fifth-century Doric temple here, set against a beautiful sunlit valley, is one of the best-preserved in the world.
-We travel to Selinunte by the sea in the afternoon to see its Greek temples.
-Later, onwards to Agrigento.
+The iconic 5th century Doric temple here, set against a sun-drenched valley, is one of the most impressive ruins in the world.
+We enjoy lunch at a local restaurant before travelling to Selinunte - a coastal Greek colony which frequently engaged in conflict with its rival, Segesta.
+We explore the remains of the five major temples here.

 - Expert Guide Lecturer